ljpatrick/marxpaint/magic/docs/README.txt

              Tux Paint will call this function to inform the plugin of the RGB values of the currently-selected color in Tux Paint's 'Colors' palette.
-(It will be called whenever one of the plguin's Magic tools that accept colors becomes active, or the user picks a new color while such a tool is currently active.)
+(It will be called whenever one of the plugin's Magic tools that accept colors becomes active, and whenever the user picks a new color while such a tool is currently active.)

            * void click(magic_api * api, int which, SDL_Surface * snapshot,
              SDL_Surface * canvas, int x, int y, SDL_Rect * update_rect)